The live Australian Cast Recording of Jesus Christ Superstar and Remembering Jon English

 Jon kept performing, touring, acting, being a star, right up until he died suddenly in March 2016.
 It was too soon after we lost Glenn Frey from the Eagles, and in the midst of so many deaths, my already broken heart broke more.
 I loved Jon English.
 Every Australian loved Jon.
 He was just a few weeks short of his 67th birthday and he was gone.
 I was here in LA and bereft.
 So to hear him sing Judas again, the greatest ever Judas in the greatest ever cast of Jesus Christ Superstar, was a glorious gift and beyond profound.
 Listening to Jon and Trevor and Marcia together in those roles as they acted them on stage to an audience was very moving.
 My favourite stage musical, and some of the great singers I had grown up loving, and Jon’s young powerful voice, coming back just two years after we lost him, was emotionally overwhelming, and something I have treasured, right up to last Saturday and my Ajax-smothered Easter weekend cleaning frenzy.

 I’ve provided a lot of links in this story and more below for any non-Australians who might have taken the time and care to read this, my first, long overdue post about a few of the Australian music artists I was raised on.
+(Unless you count my last Rick Springfield piece, which could be worth counting.)
 I do love Jesus Christ Superstar in almost any version – the most recent being the made for television concert version in New York last Easter starring John Legend, Brandon Victor Dixon, Sara Bareilles and Alice Cooper – and I’m never sure how faithful the libretto is to the New Testament, which I haven’t read, just trusting the lyrics, “Then when we retire, we can write the Gospels / So they’ll still talk about us when we’ve died.”
 But I feel it’s the greatest work of the Andrew Lloyd Webber and Tim Rice canon and my impression of it was always going to be through the version I first experienced and the artists who interpreted it.

 Whichever version of Superstar you prefer, I cannot recommend strongly enough the power of playing it while you clean your home.
 Maybe it’s a cathartic death and resurrection thing, and both Passover and Easter are, after all, in the northern hemisphere spring.
 So go forth and spring clean and channel Jesus and Judas and Mary and Pilate and Caiaphas and Herod.